Back to Blog

 How much investment is needed for a mushroom farming business?

 A small home-based mushroom farm needs ₹50,000–₹1,00,000.
 A commercial farm with 4–5 rooms requires ₹3,00,000–₹5,00,000.
-Government subsidies (PMEGP, NHM) can reduce this by 25–50%.
+Government subsidies (PMEGP 25–35%, NHM 40–50%) can reduce your out-of-pocket investment significantly.

 Is mushroom farming a good business in India?

 Yes.
 India's mushroom market grows 15–20% annually with a supply gap of 3+ lakh tonnes.
-Small farms earn ₹20,000–₹65,000/month profit with breakeven in 2–6 months.
+Small farms earn ₹20,000–65,000/month profit with breakeven in 2–6 months.
+The ROI is 40–60%, which is among the highest in agriculture.

 Which mushroom is most profitable in India?